 If you wish to apply for EDWOSB certification, the SBA requires a few more documents:

 - Completed and signed IRS Form 4506-T

 WOSB Third-Party Certification

-If you don’t want to give it a go yourself, some organizations can help you through the WOSB certification process.
-Regional nonprofits and chambers of commerce can point you in the right direction, but there are three main national organizations you can use:
+If you don’t want to self-certify, some organizations can help you through the WOSB certification process.
+Regional nonprofits and chambers of commerce can point you in the right direction, but there are 3 main national organizations you can use:

 - National Women Business Owner Corporation

 - U.S. Women’s Chamber of Commerce

 - Women Business Enterprise National Council